Investing!

 I got a brokerage account through Vanguard!
 They have no fees (if you only receive electronic mail).
 If my employer would match my contributions, or if I knew that I was a slave to lifestyle creep, or if I didn't find investing fun at all, or if I knew that I was impulsive and liked to gamble and therapy wasn't helping, I would instead lock my money away safely into a retirement account (and maybe a college-savings account for my kids).
 Locking money away in accounts breaks principles (1) and (3), but investing is better than not investing.

-My brokerage account lets me trade stocks including VGT, VTI, VOO, VT, VXUS, VTEB, and BND (mutual fund versions of these ETFs are VITAX, VTSAX, VFIAX, VTWAX, VTIAX, VTEAX, and VBTLX, respectively, but, unlike ETFs and stocks, I don't think they work well at non-Vanguard places like Fidelity, whereas ETFs and stocks do and can even transfer to places like Fidelity without being taxable events), and it lets me control "how the sausage gets made" and control the effects I have on the world.
+My brokerage account lets me trade stocks including VGT, VTI, VOO, VT, VXUS, VTEB, and BND (mutual fund versions of these ETFs are VITAX, VTSAX, VFIAX, VTWAX, VTIAX, VTEAX, and VBTLX, respectively, but, unlike ETFs and stocks, I don't think they work well at non-Vanguard places like Fidelity, whereas ETFs and stocks do, and ETFs can even transfer to places like Fidelity without being taxable events).
+My brokerage account lets me control "how the sausage gets made" and control the effects I have on the world.
 I will get my pension (hopefully), social security (hopefully), inheritances (possibly), and will eventually pay off my house, so some nice ETFs should do the trick for paying for kids' college or my retirement or whatever!
 Who knows what my pension fund is investing in (probably crap like Meta), but at least I can control my brokerage account.

 To be safe, I could follow the "three-fund portfolio" strategy, but just VGT seems good initially!
 Vanguard has minimal fees, and is great for the passive investor.
 Vanguard's brokerage account also has a settlement fund that my wife and I will use as a savings account as an emergency fund.
 Each month, we'll add any money over $5000 from each of our checking accounts (in increments of $1000) to VGT.
 This is similar to dollar-cost averaging.